 It’s not news that travelers make easy prey for scammers in a foreign country.
 Tourists stand out in a crowd; they tote chunky cameras, heavy backpacks, and padded sneakers—and not to mention the delighted, perplexed look in their eyes as they take in the local scene.
 And while most of these jet setters get abroad and back with no problems, it’s hard to forget the rare horror story or two.
 Thankfully, it only takes a little common sense to avoid becoming a target of foreign scammers.

 According to the Daily Mail, who rounded up the most common scams in Europe, the number one piece of advice to remember is: Be wary of friendly locals, guides, or taxi drivers (especially if you’re heading to Poland) who offer great deals at a relative’s store or hotel.
 Odds are, they receive a commission for bringing tourists over.
 The referred location probably won’t be all that it’s cracked up to be—or worse yet, the vendor might not let you leave until you buy something.
 You could also get duped into purchasing jewelry or purses that aren’t from authentic manufacturers.
 Plus, the vendor might claim that they don’t have change, tricking you into letting them keep the bills.
+If you booked your trip by phone, beware of these signs that you’re being phone scammed.

 To avoid finding yourself in that situation, don’t take the local’s word for it.
 Instead, phone ahead to the hotel, restaurant, or store to make sure that they’re open.
 If your taxi driver still tells you that the location is unavailable or bad, hold your ground and insist that he take you there anyway.
 You can even use the excuse that you already have a reservation (even if you don’t) or that someone is waiting for you there.
 You can also double check with someone else nearby for confirmation.